 “Blood sugar has to be checked before you eat and when you don’t feel well, or if you’re getting a bug,” Kubik says, but “you can eat whatever you want.
 You just have to manage it well and get medication to match what you’re eating.”

 This can be difficult for teenagers.
 “Most suffer some kind of burnout at times,” Kubik says, “and this is what you’re most fearful of as a parent.
 Hopefully by the time they leave for college they have the maturity to handle it all.”

 She praises Haldane’s support of kids with diabetes, calling it “kind and professional, which isn’t always the case.
 Our kids need access at any time to a pile of stuff — their blood sugar can crash at any time.
 At Haldane we’ve never had to fight for anything.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.